modal-projects/modal-jazz/README.md

 > The spirit of jazz is the spirit of openness.
 >
-> — Herbie Hancock, on software development
+> — Herbie Hancock, on software licensing

 > I’ll play it first and tell you what it is later.
 >